-Adding preserved lemon, cumin and smoked paprika to Swiss chard makes for a wonderful Moroccan Breakfast.
-Served with fried eggs, this is a super healthy breakfast option that brings a big WOW of flavor.
+Adding preserved lemon, cumin and smoked paprika to Swiss chard makes for a super flavorful way to enjoy greens for breakfast.
+Served these greens with fried eggs.

 Swiss Chard and eggs.
 It’s not exactly what you’d expect on a breakfast table in Colorado.
 Perhaps steak and eggs?